All Episodes

 This is not personal.

-Anyone who thinks that this is about ego is just insane and is missing what really is going on and is missing the whole purpose of this program.
+Anybody who thinks that this is about ego is just insane and is missing what really is going on and is missing the whole purpose of this program.

 You know, we on this program are devoted to ideology and principle and ideas.

-Uh we are devoted to the concept of a more informed, engaged, educated public participating in the political process.
+We are devoted to the concept of a more informed, engaged, educated public participating in the political process.

 But then they're free to do what they do.

-That's I don't know anybody that's that way, but there may be, but it ain't here.
+I don't know anybody that's that way, but there may be, but it ain't here.

-Uh and I know that's not Hannity's pay.
+And I know that's not Hannity's pay.

-That's not what we're doing.
+It's not what we're doing.

 Hey, Tom, how are you in there?

-Uh the Will Rogers Follies.
+The Will Rogers Follies.

-Yeah, play while Wiley Post, absolutely.
+Yeah, play Wiley Post.

 That was fun backstage after that, wasn't it, Tom?

-Remember that outside the stage door, accosted by many of the crew.
+Remember that outside the stage door, accosted by many of the crew?

 No, it wasn't women.